joel-ho/BES/README.md

 # BES

 Basic Euler Solver, a lightweight, multi-threaded, three-dimensional unstructured finite volume code to solve the Euler equations.
+More information at the [project page](www.joelcfd.com/projects/bes).

 BES uses OpenMP, Eigen and AMGCL.
 It is released under version 3 of the GNU General Public License.

 ## Getting Started

-Before deciding to compile the code, you can check out the binaries for <a href="https://drive.google.com/file/d/1NRtUkby0Tfmqq1eHPAVDsC-AbSJu2N-I/view?usp=sharing" target="_blank">Windows 64bit</a> or <a href="LINK" target="_blank">Linux 64bit</a>
+Before deciding to compile the code, you can check out the binaries for [Windows 64 bit](https://drive.google.com/file/d/18ypL0WMQS3lU-KcvVytyWhVVcTkJy6Wc/view?usp=sharing) or [Linux 64 bit]().

 If you want to compile, you just need to have the source file for Boost somewhere on your machine.
 Some header-only libraries from Boost is used in AMGCL, hence the dependency.
 The required Eigen and AMGCL libraries are provided in BES include directory, so no action is needed for that.

 ### Prerequisites

-You can download Boost <a href="https://www.boost.org/users/history/" target="_blank">here</a>.
+You can download Boost [here](https://www.boost.org/users/history/).
 Boost v1.66.0 was used in the development of BES.

 MinGW-w64 v4.3.3 with gcc v7.2.0 was used in the development for windows.

 ### Installing